 2) Click the View button on top and then Show Analytic and Debug Logs.

 3) On the left pane, follow the path: Applications and Service Logs > Microsoft > Windows > WMI Activity > Operational log.
-Mark down the items listed as Error.
+Mark down the latest items listed as Error.

 4) On your keyboard, press the Windows logo key and X at the same time, then select Task Manager.

-5) Go to Services tab.
+5) Go to Details tab.
 Find the processes with matching IDs as seen in Event Viewer in PID column.
 When you locate such process, you can uninstall the program or disable its service as you like.

 It’s important that you download and install programs and drivers only from trust-worthy sources.